Backyard Brawl: History

 On November 25, 2004, the Backyard Brawl series saw its 97th game, surpassing the 96–game Penn State–Pittsburgh football rivalry as Pittsburgh's most–played rivalry game.
 Pittsburgh celebrated the event with a 16–13 win at Heinz Field.

 On December 1, 2007, the 100th Backyard Brawl took place.
 Pittsburgh upset WVU by a score of 13–9.
 Coming into the game, WVU was ranked first in the Coaches' Poll and second in both the BCS and AP Poll.
-With the loss, WVU's BCS National Championship Game chances were lowered.
+The loss cost WVU a chance to play for a national title in the 2008 BCS National Championship Game.

 The Mountaineers and the Panthers wore Nike Pro Combat System of Dress, uniforms designed to pay respect to Pittsburgh's steel industry and West Virginia's coal mining industry, for the 2010 Backyard Brawl.
 According to the Pittsburgh Tribune Review, West Virginia wore a shade of white "that looks as if it has a fine layer of dust on the jersey" and has accents in university gold that "references the canaries used long ago to test toxicity in mines."
 The helmet has a thin yellow line, designed to look like "the beam of light emitted by a miner's headlamp."
 Meanwhile, Pitt wore smoky college navy and black jerseys and pants with metallic team gold numerals "to represent the brilliant glow of a blast furnace," according to a Nike website, and matching helmets with a gold stripe and logo "evocative of steel I-beams" and resembling a hard hat.
 West Virginia won the game in Pittsburgh 35–10.

 On September 18, 2011, Pittsburgh announced its departure from the Big East and was introduced as a member of the Atlantic Coast Conference (ACC).
 A month later, on October 28, West Virginia accepted an invitation to join the Big 12.
 With both universities now in different conferences, the Backyard Brawl was put on hiatus.
 The 2012 college football season marked the first time since 1943 that the rivalry was not played in football, breaking a streak of 68 consecutive meetings.

-In September 2015, both universities agreed to a four-game series running from 2022–25.
-In April 2022, both universities announced the addition of four more games from 2029–2032.
+In September 2015, both universities agreed to a four-game series running from 2022 to 2025.
+In April 2022, both universities announced the addition of four more games from 2029 to 2032.